mx1001/hardops_manual/docs/preferences.md

 ### Preferences

 After enabling Hard Ops a series of preferences will be shown.
+For the most part nothing has to be configured before usage unless you use an alternate key config or don't have a ~ key.

 ![p1](img/prefs/pref1.gif)